Shogun Inspired Heritage & Traditions of Japan Tour

 Detailed Description

 You will also spend time experiencing contemporary Japan as well.
 Tokyo is an eye-opening place to start, the districts of Shinkuju and Shibuya completing different from the city’s early times.
 Traveling by Shinkansen trains helps you explore many destinations in just ten days, with clean and comfortable local trains taking you into the mountains.
-Throughout the tour, you will experience how tradition is being shifted into the modern day as it is less a juxtaposition and more a blurring of eras, even if shrines hide beneath skyscrapers and glass-fronted facades reflect 17th-century castles.
+Throughout the tour, you can experience how tradition is being shifted into the modern day as it is less a juxtaposition and more a blurring of eras, even if shrines hide beneath skyscrapers and glass-fronted facades reflect 17th-century castles.

 Land in Tokyo and get your bearings by exploring the heart of the city, particularly the hyper-modern districts that are packed with small stores and lights.
 This time will provide context for when you go back in time on day two, when Edo gardens, a Shinto shrine, and the city’s oldest Geisha district provide just some of the experiences.
 Travel by train to Takayama and settle into a ryokan, with a kaiseki dinner and an onsen, or hot spring bath, to relax in.
 Takayama is a beautifully rustic town in the mountains, as well as the gateway to Japan’s most unique rural town, the now UNESCO World Heritage Shirakawa-go.
 After some sake and tofu, you will spend the night in a traditional farmhouse inn after an evening spent walking streets of gassho-zukuri farmhouses, which translates as “constructed like hands in prayer”.